 We’ve all been there and we’ve all made those statements.
 But to remain relevant in this ever-changing world, we HAVE to switch things up.

 Now you don’t have to make major changes, per se.
 But do try one or two new things per quarter - even if they’re minor.
 You’ll start to see what your members like (and don’t like), and you can then make adjustments from there.

 3. Setting unrealistic goals

 The easiest way to set yourself up for failure?
 By setting unrealistic goals!
-This is such a big mistake that not only association professionals, but everyone makes.
+This is such a big mistake that not only association and chamber professionals make, but that we ALL make.
 Why do you think so many New Year’s resolutions fail?
 Partly because they just aren’t realistic.
 (And partly because they’re just too vague - which we’ll get to next.)

-You may want to grow your organization’s membership or recruit more Millennial members, but what’s a realistic number to use and strive for in 2018?
+In 2019, you may want to grow your organization’s membership or recruit more young professional members, but what’s a realistic number to use and strive for?
 This is where data should really come into play.
-What’s your year-over-year membership growth rate?
-On average, how many new members per year fall into that “Millennial member” bucket?
-That data is what you should use to calculate and set your 2018 goals.
-(Note: If your data is all over the place and you can’t easily pull the reports you need, you may want to consider an association management system in 2018.)
+How many new members did you have in the past year?
+How does that number compare to the year before?
+That data is what you should use to calculate and set your 2019 goals.
+(Note: If your data is all over the place and you can’t easily pull the reports you need, you may want to consider a membership management system in 2019.)